paulsunday/alx-low_level_programming/0x0D-preprocessor/README.md

 Write a program that prints the name of the file it was compiled from, followed by a new line.

 You are allowed to use the standard library

+TASK 3:
+Write a function-like macro ABS(x) that computes the absolute value of a number x.

+TASK 4:
+Write a function-like macro SUM(x, y) that computes the sum of the numbers x and y.